How to Become an RN Fast: 3 Speedy Options to Suit Your Style

 1Time to complete is dependent on accepted transfer credits and courses completed each quarter.

-2Salary ranges represent national, averaged earnings for the occupations listed and include workers at all levels of education and experience.
-Ranges do not represent starting salaries and employment conditions in your area may vary.
+2Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed March 2019].
+Information represents national, averaged data for the occupations listed and includes workers at all levels of education and experience.
+Employment conditions in your area may vary.